DiligentGraphics/DiligentSamples/Tutorials/Tutorial04_Instancing/readme.md

 To allow instancing, vertex shader attibutes are split into two categories: per-vertex attributes and per-instance attributes.
 Per-vertex attributes are regular vertex attributes, while per-instance attributes are the same for all vertices in one object instance.
-In this example, we use four attributes to encode unique matrix used to transform vertices of one instance:
+In this example, we use four attributes to encode rows of an instance-specific transform matrix:

 ```hlsl
 cbuffer Constants